briangmilnes/APAS-AI/apas-ai/lectures/Slides490A2.md

-#  Is AI Paired Ready?
+#  Is AI Paired Programming Ready?

 * Introduction to Brian Milnes
 * AI programming is changing the world